gjermundgaraba/bjaanes.github.io/_posts/2015-08-27-picks-of-the-month-august-2015.md

 I have trained up my legs for a year now with walking and small jogging bursts.
 I am finally at the point where I can actually run about 3-5 km (from time to time) without having much pain in my legs.

 The feeling you get when you get in the rhythm while running is just fantastic.
 Time goes by like nothing.
-It takes some time to be able to really enjoy it, but once you do, it&#8217;s well worth it.
+It takes some time to be able to really enjoy it, but once you do, it's well worth it.

 &nbsp;